keycole/homework01-refactoring/README.md

 Line 58 - Renamed class products to be reflective of the purpose of the section.

-Line 64 - Consilidated all children of the products section into one class: product-definition.
+Line 64 - Consolidated all children of the products section into one class: product-definition.
 Deleted redundant styling rules.

-Line 73 - Consilidated all children of the products section into one class: product-definition.
+Line 73 - Consolidated all children of the products section into one class: product-definition.
 Deleted redundant img styling rules.

 Line 82 - Consolidated all h2 styling rules into one.